 - A Watershed Approach to Site-level Forest Management Guideline Monitoring: Summary Results for 2014 – 2018

 Timber Sales Unit

 This unit administers timber sales carried out by DNR foresters on state lands.
-Staff duties include determining the amount of timber that can be sustainably harvested on state lands each year, selecting sites to be harvested, and estimating the amount of timber on a sale site and offering it for sale at public auction.
-Program foresters are then responsible for supervising those sales to assure compliance with contract and environmental regulations.
+Staff duties include determining the amount of timber that can be sustainably harvested on state lands each year, selecting sites to be harvested, estimating the amount of timber on a sale site, and offering the timber for sale at public auction.
+Program foresters are then responsible for supervising sales to assure compliance with contract and environmental regulations.